"The Church: Militant, Triumphant, Suffering"

 As usual, when you are talking to me, there are two answers to this question.
 There can never be one answer because we are talking about two different parties who use words in two different ways.

 If we are going by the accuser's common usage of the word worship, then the answer is a clear "no." Being as the accuser, in this case, defines worship as something that can only be appropriate when rendered to God.

 The second answer is:

 If we are going by the Catholic definition of the word worship, then I'm afraid that the answer is absolutely going to be "yes."

 Here's why I can say that to you without feeling like I need to cower or apologize.

-Take, for example, the Psalms.
-They offer a pretty definite form for what worship is.
+The Psalms offer a pretty definite form for what worship is.
 They simply state a bunch of things that only God can be or can do or has done.
-Therefore it is worship that is due only to God.
+Therefore it is worship that is due only to God: latreía.
 Using the same form to declare what is good about an apple is clearly also a form of worship, but it takes nothing away from the worship that is only due to God because it never claims that the apple is God, nor does it claim that the apple can do or has done the things that God can do or has done.
+It is, definitively, not latreía.
 God is so quantitatively outside what it is to be an apple that no one would take my worship of an apple as worship of God.
 In fact, many non-Catholics would not take it as worship at all.
 Unfortunately, all this means is that they aren't using the word correctly.

-The Catholic definitions of worship are roughly broken down like this (and these are official Catholic terms.)
+The Catholic definitions of worship as a scale of value are roughly broken down like this (and these are official Catholic terms.)

-This is Worship that is addressed directly to God.
+This is a specific kind of Worship that is addressed directly to God.